your-quantguy/nado-python-sdk/docs/source/getting-started.rst

 Introduction
 ------------

-This SDK offers methods to perform all operations on Vertex such as trading, managing your collaterals, etc.
+This SDK offers methods to perform all operations on Nado such as trading, managing your collaterals, etc.

 Basic usage
 -----------